c-j-mills/whatsappqt/README.md

 ## Local development

-### Installing dependencies

-It is recommend to use the *flatpak user mode* installation method.
+It is recommend to use the Flatpak *user mode* installation method.
 In this mode the packages are installed into user space, without affecting the system.

-#### flatpak user mode

 Add Flathub remote: